NatchosR/EIS/README.md

 |**ETL pipelines**| AWS: lambda function (Python)|
 |**Dashboard**| Tableau software|

-> Note: To avoid any conflict or leak of confidential information, no code, files or number are disclosed here, meaning I cannot present the final product, [contact me](https://www.linkedin.com/in/nathan-rohrbach-029252185) for more information.
+> Note: To avoid any conflict or leak of confidential information, no code, files or number are disclosed here, meaning the final product is not presented here, [contact me](https://www.linkedin.com/in/nathan-rohrbach-029252185) for more information.

 The Information System is divided in 3 parts *1) Data Acquisition* *2) Data Hosting and Processing* *3) Data Visualization*.